Benefits of Dried Blueberries

 8. They Encourage Healthy Brain Function

 We all want to maintain good cognitive function over time, especially as we age.
-You get better brain function if dried blueberries are a regular part of your diet.
+A regular diet of blueberries may help support healthy brain function.

-In fact, studies have even shown that people who eat dried blueberries are less likely to develop certain neuro conditions.
+In fact, studies have shown that people who eat blueberries experience slower rates of cognitive decline.

 The reason for this is that these compounds appear to benefit the aging neuron cells in the brain.
-They may help to increase cell signaling which helps to prevent cognitive decline that is common with older age.
+They may help to increase cell signaling, which helps prevent cognitive decline that is common with older age.

 How Many Dried Blueberries Should You Eat Per Day?